Bleuje/antcolonysystem-tsp-qt/README.md

-19/10/2019 note : realized that the algorithm should probably be called "Ant System" and not "Ant Colony System"
+19/10/2019 note : I realized that the algorithm should probably be called "Ant System" and not "Ant Colony System"

 # An implementation and visualization of the Ant Colony System algorithm.